Numerical simulations of primordial black hole formation via delayed first-order phase transitions: Introduction

 The last mechanism~\cite{Liu:2021svg}---PBH formations via collapse of delayed-decayed false vacuum patches---arises from the stochastic and asynchronous nature of bubble nucleation during FOPTs.
 In particular, if the transition is strongly supercooled, bubble nucleation may be temporarily delayed in large regions, producing isolated symmetry-unbroken regions, which we refer to as the trapped false vacuum~\cite{Kodama:1981gu} or simply the false vacuum domains (FVDs)~\cite{Lewicki:2023ioy, Hashino:2025fse, Cao:2025jwb}.
 We refer to FOPTs that leave such large FVDs for extended periods as \emph{delayed} FOPTs.
 Outside an FVD, the universe is in the true vacuum and radiation-dominated; inside an FVD, the energy density contains both radiation and false vacuum energy components.
 As the universe expands, the radiation is diluted rapidly while the false vacuum energy inside FVD remains constant and larger than the true vacuum energy outside FVD, so a local overdensity develops inside the FVD that can potentially collapse to a PBH.

 To determine whether a PBH could form from a delayed-decayed region, a commonly used criterion is a threshold for the local density contrast~\cite{Liu:2021svg, Hashino:2021qoq, He:2022amv, Hashino:2022tcs, Kawana:2022olo, Gouttenoire:2023naa, Baldes:2023rqv, He:2023ado, Gouttenoire:2023pxh, Conaci:2024tlc, Lewicki:2024ghw, Kanemura:2024pae, Cai:2024nln, Banerjee:2024cwv, Lewicki:2024sfw, Wu:2024lrp, Ghoshal:2025dmi, Zou:2025sow, Kierkla:2025vwp, Zhang:2025kbu}: if the density contrast exceeds a critical value $\delta_c$, the FVD is expected to collapse into a PBH.
 A frequently quoted value is $\delta_c \sim 0.45$, which originates from numerical simulations of PBH formation from curvature perturbations reentering the horizon during radiation domination~\cite{Niemeyer:1999ak, Shibata:1999zs, Musco:2004ak, Harada:2013epa}.
 Whether the same condition $\delta > 0.45$ applies to PBH formation from delayed FOPTs remains debated.
-Ref.~\cite{Flores:2024lng} pointed out that the equations of motion for a Hubble-sized patch containing radiation but no curvature perturbation admit only expanding solutions, and argued that a Schwarzschild criterion~\footnote{The Schwarzschild criterion can be generalized to the hoop conjecture~\cite{Klauder:1972je, Misner:1973prb, Ye:2025wif}, which accommodates non-spherical collapse.}---requiring the object to be localized within its Schwarzschild radius---should be used instead~\cite{Baker:2021sno, Lewicki:2023ioy, Jinno:2023vnr, An:2026hiq}.
-In addition, Ref.~\cite{Franciolini:2025ztf} suggested that the gauge dependence of the density contrast may substantially reduce the predicted PBH abundance for delayed FOPTs.
+Ref.~\cite{Flores:2024lng} pointed out that the equations of motion for a Hubble-sized patch containing radiation but no curvature perturbation admit only expanding solutions, and argued that a Schwarzschild criterion~\footnote{The Schwarzschild criterion can be generalized to the hoop conjecture~\cite{Klauder:1972je, Misner:1973prb, Ye:2025wif}, which accommodates non-spherical collapse.
+See also Ref.~\cite{Saini:2017tsz} for a modified hoop conjecture in an expanding spacetime.}---requiring the object to be localized within its Schwarzschild radius---should be used instead~\cite{Baker:2021sno, Lewicki:2023ioy, Jinno:2023vnr, An:2026hiq}.
+In addition, Refs.~\cite{Franciolini:2025ztf,Wang:2026zvz} suggested that the gauge dependence of the density contrast may substantially reduce the predicted PBH abundance for delayed FOPTs.
 To clarify these issues, we perform fully nonlinear simulations of a coupled gravity-scalar-fluid system to study the collapse dynamics of FVDs and to examine PBH formation criteria in detail.